St. Paul's in the Community

-We partner with Scotch Plains United Methodist Church which houses the homeless throughout the year and our volunteers provide meals, recreation for the children and overnight supervision.
-To volunteer contact Cathy Harris at firstname.lastname@example.org
+We partner with First United Methodist Church in Westfield which houses the homeless throughout the year and our volunteers provide meals, recreation for the children and overnight supervision.

 Angels for Action

 Each Christmas volunteers from the parish create fleece blankets which are donated to Angels for Action, a social service agency in Plainfield.
 They are delivered before Christmas to needy families.
-See more from 2014’s Blanket Night here!
+Interested volunteers should contact Gale Jacob at firstname.lastname@example.org

 Each month parishioners donate approximately 30 grocery bags of specific items to benefit various organizations such as Coalition for the Homeless, Good Shepherd Home, and St. Alban’s Thrift Shop.
 The donation theme changes monthly based on the needs of the recipient organization.
 Here is a list of recommended donations: